fczuardi/zuardistros/rock64-bionic-minimal.md

 # to have a place where to keep undo history
 mkdir -p ~/.vim/undo

+# to have a place where to keep .swp files
+mkdir -p ~/.vim/tmp

 # to use plugins
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim